 - Be clear about the procedures for collecting evidence.
 Look to collect facts and speak to witnesses on a confidential basis.
 Avoid leading questions and what is known as fishing expeditions.
 Examine all hard evidence available such as letters, emails and video evidence if available.

 - Know how to interview witnesses and record and prepare their statements effectively.
 Make sure that the witness tells the whole story and record their exact wording.
 Be sure to inform witnesses that they may have to attest to the truth of their story at a later date.
-If you deem a witness to be unreliable and decide not to interview them or record their statement make sure that you record your reasons for son
+If you deem a witness to be unreliable and decide not to interview them or record their statement make sure that you record your reasons for this.

 - Know how to complete an investigation report.
 It is good practice to present the information in chronological order, with any supporting evidence attached to the report as annexures.
 Any witness statements should be signed on all pages.
-Phone interviews should be noted as such along with how the interviewee was identified over the
+Phone interviews should be noted as such along with how the interviewee was identified over the phone.

 - Know what action to take when the investigation is complete.
 Once the report has been completed, the employee must be given sufficient notice to defend themselves against any allegations.
 They are entitled to have a witness present at any subsequent interviews.
 Once all interviews have been conducted it will be necessary to inform the employee of the outcome of the investigation.